 Luckily, Toronto is chock full of inspiring folks who spend their lives, day in and day out, making The Six a better place.
 But how do they deal with adversity while they’re out on the front lines doing the hard work?
-Here, five activists from across the GTA share how they keep their chins up, and what they’re grateful for this Thanksgiving.
+Here, five activists from across the GTA share how they keep their chins up, and what they’re grateful for.

 (NOTE: Answers have been edited for length and clarity.)